Travel Program (Competitive Club)

 Competitive teams are formed in the spring or fall of each year through open tryouts and evaluations.
 Players are accepted to their team for a one - year (12-month) commitment beginning July 1 to June 30th the following year.
 Competitive first teams practice 1 times per week (with the option of a 2nd training per week) during the fall and spring seasons as well as train weekly during the winter.
 Alba FC Individual teams compete at various levels depending upon the competitive needs of the players involved.
-If you have any questions about the Competitive Program or would like additional information please contact us firstname.lastname@example.org
+Our home field is Lehman HS.
+Check Directions to the field.
+If you have any questions about the Competitive Program or would like additional information please contact us at

 Alba FC Travel Methods of Coaching

 Using small sided games to teach - The use of small sided games creates the right environment for player development by allowing players to develop creatively by allowing them to respond to the problems presented by the game.

 The game is the best teacher - The best teacher is the game.
 Our coaches who create a game – like environment during their training sessions have found the key to success.